DilrubaJi/MarsRover/README.md

 # MarsRover
 Mars Rover kata - Tech Returners

-You are working in an Engineering Squad for the Mars Mission, tasked with designing software to manage robots and cool vehicles for space exploration!
+As an Engineering Squad for the Mars Mission, tasked with designing software to manage robots and cool vehicles for space exploration!

    N
 W <=> E
    S

 L = Turn left
 R = Turn Right
-M = Move x1 toward
+M = Move x1 toward in direction of Rover

 Example Test Case
 Lines of Input to the Program: